bepu/bepuphysics2/Documentation/Substepping.md

     new SolveDescription(velocityIterationCount: 1, substepCount: 8));
 ```

 See the [SubsteppingDemo](../Demos/Demos/SubsteppingDemo.cs) for an interactive example.
 The [RopeTwistDemo](../Demos/Demos/RopeTwistDemo.cs), [ChainFountainDemo](../Demos/Demos/ChainFountainDemo.cs) and [BouncinessDemo](../Demos/Demos/BouncinessDemo.cs) also all use substepping.
+The [stability tips documentation](StabilityTips.md) contains some more information about tuning.

 # Why use it?
 It makes difficult constraint configurations easy for the solver.
 The easier things are for the solver, the faster it can go.